 Because, truly, having a big butt is not just about how you look in a pair of leggings; it’s also about what you can do with it.
-The glutes are the largest and strongest muscle group in the body, and the keystone of the posterior chain.
+The glutes are the largest and strongest muscle group in the body and the keystone of the lower body.
 They generate massive force in any exercise that involves hip extension, which includes the squat, deadlift, and any form of running and jumping.

 As the trend is toward building a bigger posterior, glute training programs are not hard to find, nor are lists of the best butt exercises around.
 And while those are all well and good, it’s not enough to just use the best exercises, or even to use a great program that features all the right moves.

 If you want glutes of glory, you’ll need to drill and practice, but here’s the key: it’s not all about the program or the volume.